-Lyvia hates Mondays, especially when she and her partner and best friend Sharissa Flemmings gets called into their boss’s office.
+Lyvia hates Mondays.
+Especially when she and her partner and best friend Sharissa Flemmings get called into their boss’s office.

 “This project is messed up,” Mr. Trinkle said, pointing to his computer screen.

-“Yes sir,” Sharissa said with a nod.
+“Yes, sir.”
+Sharissa nodded.
 “We have fixed it several times, but someone keeps unfixing it.”

 Mr. Trinkle snorted.
 “How are they unfixing your project?”